qdrant/landing_page/qdrant-landing/content/blog/open-source-vector-search-engine-and-vector-database.md

 draft: false
 title: Open Source Vector Search Engine and Vector Database - Andrey Vasnetsov
 slug: open-source-vector-search-engine-vector-database
-short_description: Andrey V talks about Vector search engines and the technical facets and challenges encountered in developing an open-source vector database.
+short_description: CTO of Qdrant Andrey talks about Vector search engines and the technical facets and challenges encountered in developing an open-source vector database.
-description: Andrey Vasnetsov, CTO and Co-founder of Quadrant, presents an in-depth look into the intricacies of their open-source vector search engine and database, detailing its optimized architecture, data structure challenges, and innovative filtering techniques for efficient vector similarity searches.
+description: Andrey Vasnetsov, CTO and Co-founder of Qdrant, presents an in-depth look into the intricacies of their open-source vector search engine and database, detailing its optimized architecture, data structure challenges, and innovative filtering techniques for efficient vector similarity searches.